laigroup/HighDiv/readme.md

 # HighDiv: SMT(LIA) Sampling with High Diversity

 ## 1. Project Structure
 In HighDiv, three sampling modes have been implemented, namely *LS-MODE*, *CDCL-MODE*, and *HYBRID-MODE*.
-The framework for each mode is as follows:

 ### 1.1.
 Framework of HighDiv
 ![alt text](pics/framework.png)